arnav-patil-12/arnav-patil-12.github.io/content/posts/first-year-classes.md

 Great seminar course, highly recommend attending.
 You get to learn a lot of cool things about your discipline such as what industry and research opportunities are available.
 Keep in mind not all 191 courses are structured the same, for example, to earn a CR in ECE191, you have to attend 9/12 lectures, whereas in MIE191 you need to finish a short assignment at the start and end of the semester.

 **Course-Wide Final Average: CR** (this course is graded on a CR/NCR basis)
-### Average Winter Sessional GPA: 2.46 (if a student scored the course average in everu course, this would be their GPA)
+### Average Winter Sessional GPA: 2.46 (if a student scored the course average in every course, this would be their GPA)

-### Average First-Year Cumulative GPA: a whopping 2.50 (if a student scored the course average in everu course, this would be their GPA)
+### Average First-Year Cumulative GPA: a whopping 2.50